-Prior to commencement of the service, pharmacy owners should engage with local GP practices and/or PCN colleagues to make them aware the pharmacy is participating in this service.
+Prior to commencement of the service, members should engage with local GP practices and/or PCN colleagues to make them aware the pharmacy is participating in this service.
+Resources to support this, including a template letter / email and a summary of the service for GP practices, are available at cpe.org.uk/hypertension.

-Resources to support this, including a template letter / email and a summary of the service for GP practices, are available at [cpe.org.uk/hypertension](#).
+Members who have already been providing the service, should engage with local GP practices and/or PCN colleagues, to highlight the changes in this service following the publication of the updated service specification.
+Resources to support this, including a template letter / email and a summary of the service for GP practices, are available at cpe.org.uk/hypertension.

-Pharmacy owners must also notify NHS England that they intend to provide the service by completion of an electronic registration through the NHS Business Services Authority's (NHSBSA) [Manage Your Service \(MYS\) portal](#).
+Members must also notify NHS England that they intend to provide the service by completion of an electronic registration through the NHS Business Services Authority's (NHSBSA) [Manage Your Service \(MYS\) application](#).